Bring your class to Rodman Hall Art Centre for an artistic and creative experience that they will never forget!

 Dates are subject to availability and Exhibition schedule.
 Please note that due to the nature of the work in the galleries, not all exhibitions will be appropriate for all age groups.
-Michelle can help you to select a date that best suits the age of your students.
+Summer Camp Coordinator, Kylie Mitchell can help you to select a date that best suits the age of your students.

 Explore Art by Established and Emerging Artists…